 Once the SMC makes a decision, the NHS boards in Scotland take this into account.
 It helps them to decide which medicines are available in their area.
 But they don't have to follow the SMC decision.

 Doctors can use their clinical judgement.
 They can make a decision based on an individual patient's situation.
 In reality, doctors usually follow the SMC's advice.

 Talk to your doctor if they have not offered you a particular treatment that the SMC recommended.
 You can ask why they have not offered it to you.
 If you aren't happy with their explanation, you can contact your local NHS board.

 An independent panel can look at the data again if the SMC decides not to recommend a medicine for use in Scotland.
 The panel might come to a different decision.
 The manufacturer can also send in new data, and the SMC will consider the medicine again.

 Once a drug is licensed, doctors can legally prescribe it.
 But NHS Scotland expects doctors to wait for the SMC to assess a new medicine before they prescribe it.
 Because the SMC tries to assess all new medicines before they are available, this is rarely a problem.

 How the SMC works with NICE

-The National Institute for Health and Care Excellence (NICE) decides which drugs and treatments should be available on the NHS in England.
+The National Institute for Health and Care Excellence (NICE) decides on the availability of drugs and treatments on the NHS in England.
 NICE also publishes guidelines on the treatment of conditions including cancer.

 NICE and the SMC are separate.
-But the multiple technology appraisals (MTAs) that NICE produce may apply in both areas.
-HIS reviews the MTAs and decides if they should apply in Scotland.
+Previously, the multiple technology appraisals (MTAs) that NICE produced, applied to both areas.
+These appraisals, published from October 2017 onwards, have no status in NHS Scotland.